pooyanazad/AWS-Solution-Architect-Associate-review/README.md

-# README: AWS Solutions Architect Associate Exam Review
+AWS Solutions Architect Associate Exam Review

 ## Overview
 This repository contains a **high-level review** of AWS topics aligned with the AWS Certified Solutions Architect – Associate (SAA-C03) exam.
 It is not an official study guide, but rather a supplementary reference summarizing core concepts, best practices, and services.